 Ammy and Noah are taking the same train to upstate New York, and their first interaction is basically a train wreck.
 Noah thinks that love can solve everything.
 That’s why he’s taking the train home to see if he can win his ex back.
 Ammy is going to see her dad and soon-to-be stepmother, a yoga instructor ten years younger than her father.

 When their train breaks down, Noah and Ammy have to travel together if they have any hope of making it back home.
-Over the journey they become much more than just strangers thrown together by circumstance, and their disastrous first meeting is instantly forgotten.
+Over the journey they become much more than just strangers thrown together by circumstance, and their disastrous first meeting is quickly forgotten.

 Teddy is blinded by the money and the attention, letting it come between him and Alice.
 As she loses her best friend, Alice learns that money isn’t the most important thing in the world — in fact, it's about to ruin everything.